Gorges du Tarn Facts

 Gorges du Tarn Physical Description

-Furthermore, the stunning beauty of the Gorges du Tarn originated with the actions of the Tarn River, itself a wonderful work of Nature.
-Having its source on Mount Lozere, this strongly flowing water source eventually carved out the winding path of the picturesque canyon.
-Although the exact age of the site remains undetermined, estimates of its age exist.
-Currently, estimates place the origin of the site in the Quaternary Period, about 2.5 million years ago.
+The stunning beauty of the Gorges du Tarn itself originated with the steady actions of the Tarn River, itself a wonderful work of Nature.
+Having its source on Mount Lozere, this strongly flowing water source eventually carved out the winding path now displayed by the picturesque canyon.

 Gorges du Tarn Location, Formation, and Wildlife

-Perhaps most notably, the breathtaking Gorges du Tarn formed in a region of the world already well known for its great natural beauty.
-This region consists of the continent of Europe.
-More precisely, it formed in the area that now constitutes the country of France.
-Further situated in the southern portion of the country, it lies within the borders of the departments of Lozère and Aveyron.
+More precisely still, the magical canyon formed in the amazing area that now constitutes the country of France.
+Further situated in the southern portion of that beautiful country, this fabulous setting also happens to lie within the borders of what’s now the departments of Lozère and Aveyron.

-It bears noting that the region in which this beautiful wonder of Nature formed predominantly consists of soft limestone.
-This formed during the Mesozoic Era, between 252 – 66 million years ago.
-The relatively soft nature of the limestone enhanced the erosive effects of the water flowing through it, accelerating its formation.
-However, the region also experienced a period volcanic activity, further affecting the nature of the surrounding landscape.
+The comparatively soft nature of that specific mineral only enhanced the erosive effects of the water flowing through the site, thereby accelerating its formation.
+However, the stunning region also experienced a period volcanic activity, further affecting the nature of the surrounding landscape.

 Features Sharing Its Region